Movilizer/movilizer-spring-connector/spec/current/define-app-model/app-model-requirements.md

 - Can access to runtime state from the outside.
 - Can shutdown from the outside.
 - Can access to business logic methods/classes related to the movilizer connector from the outside.
-- Documentation for accessing the exposed properties
+- Documentation for accessing the exposed properties.

 Story: App definition - version robustness